ANDRIANALISOA-sylvere/NestJsAuth-API/README.md

 **Get** */api/auth/google/callback*

-- After the authenticatio, the API will return a JWT token
+- After the authentication, the API will return a JWT token

 ## Technologies Used